Transforming Touch® Therapy in Hopkins, MN

 • Lived trauma across the lifespan, including relational trauma, medical trauma, or prolonged emotional stress

-Because these experiences often live beneath words, Transforming Touch® does not require detailed retelling or re-experiencing of trauma.
-Healing occurs through the body’s innate capacity to return toward regulation when it feels safe, supported, and attuned to.
+Because these experiences often live beneath words, TEB® does not require detailed retelling of trauma.
+Healing occurs through the body’s natural capacity to move toward regulation when it is supported with safety and attunement.

 Clients often describe sessions as grounding, calming, and deeply regulating.